hellofaizan/hellofaizan/readme.md

-Hi👋I'm <a href="https://mohammadfaizan.in">Mohammad Faizan</a>
+Hi👋I'm <a href="https://mohammadfaizan.com">Mohammad Faizan</a>
 =============================================================================================================================

-I have been learning Coding since 2019 during the start of COVID-19 lockdown.
-Actually I got my first laptop during those days because of Online classes 😃.
-I shifted to full time programming after that.
+A builder a developer focused on AI, machine learning, mathematics, physics, and engineering.
+I love working at the intersection of code and real-world systems - experimenting with algorithms, automation, robotics, and drone tech.

 * 🌍  I'm based in Kashmir
 * 🖥  See my portfolio at [My Portfolio](http://mohammadfaizan.com)
 * 📨  You can contact me at [faizancurious@gmail.com](mailto:faizancurious@gmail.com)
-* 🧠  I'm learning Next Js, TypeScript, Kotlin
+* 🧠  Learning and Exploring
 * 🤝  I'm open to collaborating on intresting projects